 - It should allow multi-mode of capturing attendance and enable integration of attendance captured in different networks.

 - It should provide visibility of attendance to the employee himself and facilitate updates in a seamless manner.

-- It should provide and facilitate to correct and update records on daily basis and resolve disputes then and there.
+- It should provide and facilitate to correct and update records on a daily basis and resolve disputes then and there.

 - It should provide visibility to the management of attendance movements and trends wherever they are.

-- It should allow the use of existing infrastructure to be it access card, biometric of different vendors in different locations and provide an integrated view of the attendance with enterprise-level security
+- It should allow the use of existing infrastructure to be its access card, biometric of different vendors in different locations and provide an integrated view of the attendance with enterprise-level security

 - Finally, it should be affordable with a clear cost-benefit ratio.